-Artificial heart with Norwegian sensorDecember 19th, 2013 in Cardiology /
+Artificial heart with Norwegian sensorDecember 19, 2013 in Medicine & Health / Cardiology

 France is going to test an artificial heart on patients.
 The heart will contain a Norwegian pressure sensor.

 The French company Carmat will now proceed with full-scale testing on patients.
 It could save the lives of people who have been waiting many years for a heart transplant.

 Sigurd Moe at SINTEF ICT explains that they have been working with MEMSCAP for the last ten years.

 "We develop the processes and design of the tiny silicon chips that go into the pressure sensors, and MEMSCAP assembles and packages them in a way that makes them completely stable.
 Our MiNaLab also produces the tailored pressure element.
 Until now, these sensors have been used as altimeters in planes, and the same type will now be used in the heart".

 "Reliability is key here", says Jan Hallenstvedt at MEMSCAP.
 "In environments such as planes and the human heart, you want to know that the sensor will be up to scratch and will not fail".
 The MEMSCAP sensors have gained an excellent reputation internationally as extremely stable and reliable, and it was a major boost to their marketing when NASA decided to use the Norwegian sensor installed in the rover on its Curiosity spacecraft, which landed on Mars in 2012.